 How long will these meatballs keep fresh?

-These meatballs will keep fresh for up to 4 days in an air-tight container.
+These meatballs will keep fresh for up to 4 days in an airtight container in your refrigerator.

-These meatballs make great gluten free frozen meatballs!
-To defrost them, you can reheat them in the microwave oven or add to sauce in a pot and cook on the stovetop.
+These meatballs freeze really well!
+Place them into a freezer-safe container or zipper bag.
+To defrost them, you can reheat them in the microwave oven or add some sauce to a pot and cook on the stovetop.

 The top view of two plates full of spaghetti and meatballs.